Overview

 - Use the ointment as directed, which may include more than once daily application if prescribed by your doctor.

-How much you should use erythromycin for eye infection?
+How much should you use erythromycin for an eye infection?

-A commonly recommended dosage is to insert a thin strip of ointment about 0.4 inches (1 centimeter) long into the lower eyelid pocket about six times a day for adults.
-For newborns, use the same amount once a day only.
+A commonly recommended dosage is to insert a thin strip of ointment approximately 0.4 inches (1 centimeter) long into the lower eyelid pocket, about six times a day, for adults.
+For newborns, use the same amount once daily.

-Don’t use more or lesser than the recommended.
+Use the recommended amount only.
 Using too little may not effectively treat the infection, whereas using too much may increase the risk of side effects while providing no additional benefits.

 Read More: Pink Eye in Newborns: Symptoms, Causes and Treatment